Our website uses cookies for statistical purposes.

 real estate investment trust is subject to authorization from the Securities and Futures Commission in Hong Kong.
 The Code on Real Estate Investment Trusts includes the regulations for these types of structures.

 Investors who want to submit an application for authorizing a REIT must do so with the Securities and Futures Commission (SFC).
 The procedure requires the applicant to submit a set of documents.
-One of our lawyers in Hong Kong is able to give you complete information on these requirements.
+These can include the following:

 Applicants who want to register a REIT in Hong Kong should present a proposal scheme to the SFC.
-The SFC will verify the accuracy of the statements as well as of the documents submitted for the registration.
+The SFC will verify the accuracy of the statements as well as the documents submitted for registration.

 You can contact our Hong Kong law firm for more details on investment funds in the city and the specific legislation for foreign investments.